-The safety of all children is our first concern when deciding if schools must be closed, delayed or closed early because of weather conditions.
+The safety of all children is our first concern when deciding if schools must be closed or closed early because of weather conditions.
 Here are some important points to remember:

-- The decision to close schools or to delay opening them will be made no later than 5:30 a.m.
+- The decision to close schools will be made no later than 5:30 a.m.
 If possible, the decision will be made the evening before. - Tune in to area radio and television stations, CMS TV and the CMS Web site for the announcement or contact a neighbor who can listen for you.
-You can also call the Communications Office at (980) 343-7450. - Spanish speaking families are encouraged to call (980) 343-0474 or listen to Radio Lider (1030 AM). - Do not call schools or the news media.
+You can also call the Communications Office at (980) 343-7450. - Spanish-speaking families are encouraged to call (980) 343-4777. - Do not call schools or the news media.
 Generally, all Charlotte-Mecklenburg Schools will be affected by the decision, not just schools in areas of the county where weather conditions are most severe. - If no announcement is made, then schools will operate on a normal schedule.

 Weather conditions sometimes worsen during the day after children have arrived at school.
 If early dismissal of schools is necessary, information will be announced on local radio and television stations (including CMS TV) and placed on the CMS Web site.
 Working parents are advised to make arrangements for childcare on days when schools must be dismissed early.
-If school is canceled or dismissed early, all activities for students, including CMS after school activities and After School Enrichment Programs (ASEP), will be canceled.
+If school is canceled or dismissed early, all activities for students, including CMS after school activities and After-School Enrichment Programs (ASEP), will be canceled.